I have lived overseas for over 30 years, so I am an ex-pat or expatriate. Some want to know if they can work overseas without a college degree.

 Eight Main Types of Expats

 Even within the term ex-pat or expatriate, there are usually several types of ex-pats.
 The reason is that people come to live overseas for a variety of different reasons.

-Company Sends Them
+The Expat’s Company Sends Them

-But a basic package usually includes housing, schooling for the children, a container load with household furniture, and some annual home leave.
+But a basic package usually includes housing, children’s school, a container load with household furniture, and some annual home leave.
 Many companies may also give a car and driver to the employee and family and even tax privileges to help with double taxation issues.

 If you are considering going overseas on a package like this, you should negotiate the things you want in your package before leaving your home country, not once you are at your destination.